How To Import Data into Airtable When a Record is Updated

 exchangerate8.png

-TheĀ Response field mappingĀ modal will now open.
-This is how you configure how the fields from exchangerate.host will map to fields in your output table.Ā
+The Response field mapping modal will now open.
+This is how you configure how the fields from exchangerate.host will map to fields in your output table.

 For each imported field, you can either map it to an existing field in your output table or create a new one.
 You can also set the field type for each new field.

-Click filter all to remove any pre-selected fields, then use theĀ Find fieldĀ search bar to easily locate the fields you want to import.
+Click filter all to remove any pre-selected fields, then use the Find field search bar to easily locate the fields you want to import.

-For this example, we are going to import the Rate field and map this to a new field with type Currency.
+For this example, we are going to import the Result field and map this to a new field with type Currency.
+Click on the field type dropdown to change it from a number field to a currency field.
+Then click 'Save & Run'.

-You will now see a new field in your output table called 'Rate' which has been populated with the exchange rates in USD for the specified currencies.
+You will now see a new field in your output table called 'Result' which has been populated with the exchange rates in USD for the specified currencies.

 Import Data into Airtable When a Record is Updated